 "That's what I keep wondering."

-Ronnie sat up and swung a leg over Alan's body, straddling him.
-She smiled in the dark and ran her hands down his naked chest; even with so little light she could see the contrast between them, her dark hand looking like a silhouette or a shadow against his pale Irish skin.
-She bucked on him a little, playfully.
-He made a noncommittal sound.
-"Not tonight, baby," he said.
+Back in the bedroom she pushed him down onto the mattress and swung a leg over Alan's body, straddling him.
+She stripped his shirt off and smiled in the dark and ran her hands down his naked chest; even with so little light she could see the contrast between them, her dark hand looking like a silhouette or a shadow against his pale Irish skin.

 "Something special, to help you, ah, relieve stress."